twknab/algorithms_py_js_php_rb/readme.md

 5. IsPrime: Given an integer, return whether an integer is prime or not.
 Prime numbers are only divisible by themselves and 1.

 6. Sum to One Digit: Implement a function which given an integer, sums the integer's digits, consecutively (repeatedly, over and over again) until the sum is only one digit.
 Example) Given the number 928, 9 + 2 + 8 = 19; 1 + 9 = 10; 1 + 0 = 1 (return 1)

+# Arrays

+1. Push Front: Given an array and an additionalv alue, insert this value at the beginning of the array.
+Do this without any built-in methods if you can.